Glasgow Connected Arts Network

 Youth Arts Coordinator

-Glasgow Connected Arts Network is the cultural hub for the advancement of Participatory Arts.
+Glasgow Connected Arts Network is the cultural hub for the advancement of Participatory Arts in the City.

 Glasgow CAN CiC is invested in encouraging and maintaining public engagement, awareness and understanding of Participatory Arts in Glasgow.
-We facilitate skills and resource sharing, and the exchange of ideas, offering our Members access to invaluable training, partnership and networking opportunities.
+We facilitate skills and resource sharing, and the exchange of ideas, offering our Members and the wider community access to invaluable training, partnership and networking opportunities.

-We encourage collaboration and connection between artists and communities across Glasgow, and we regularly fund arts projects which seek to reach and engage new audiences.
+With a Membership growing weekly; we encourage collaboration and connection between artists and communities across Glasgow, and support projects which seek to reach and engage new audiences.
 We aim to increase participation and learning in arts projects, to promote and advance the economic, social and cultural development of Glasgow, and reflect the diverse communities within it.

 Download our 2018 Vision Document here.